 The Bordo 6500 is probably one of the most expensive portable bike locks you can buy!
 Personally, I think that if it meets your needs, then it’s worth it.

 But if you can’t stretch that far, then there are plenty of other locks that will protect your bike just as well, for a fraction of the price.

 The OnGuard Pitbull STD [Amazon] is also rated Sold Secure Gold.
 And with a 14 mm shackle is almost certainly more secure and only slightly heavier than the Bordo.

 Obviously, like all u-locks, you can’t fold it up!

-But the frame mount the comes with the Pitbull isn’t a bad one.
-And it’s usually less than a third of the price [Amazon] of the Bordo!
+But the frame mount that comes with the Pitbull isn’t a bad one.
+And it’s usually less than a third of the price of the Bordo!
 Bargain!